Sociólogo - Escritor

 A training programme for intercultural and bilingual teachers in the Peruvian Amazon (FORMABIAP)

-This programme was started in Iquitos, Peru, in 1988 by some indigenous representatives of the federations of the Interethnic Association of the Peruvian Forest (AIDESEP) and a multidisciplinary team from the Centre for anthropological research on the Peruvian Amazon, including foreign experts.
-Their goal was to design an alternative school curriculum adapted to the ecological, socio-economic and cultural context of the region that met the needs of the indigenous peoples, as well as promoted their languages and cultures.
+This programme was started in Iquitos, Peru, in 1988 by some indigenous representatives of the federations of the Interethnic Association of the Peruvian Forest (AIDESEP) and a multidisciplinary team from the Centre for Anthropological Research on the Peruvian Amazon, including foreign experts.
+Their goal was to design an alternative school curriculum adapted to the ecological, socio-economic and cultural context of the region that met the needs of the indigenous peoples, as well as to promote their languages and cultures.
 The programme was set up after negotiations with the Ministry of Education through the Loreto Higher Education Institute (ISPL) and the Italian NGO Terra Nuova (Gasché, 1989).

 In this programme, the trainers are recruited according to national criteria, but with a measure of autonomy given to AIDESEP and ISPL.
 The teachers are not necessarily indigenous and their training is multidisciplinary: education, history, anthropology, linguistics, mathematics, agronomy, fine arts and physical education.
 However, care is taken to ensure that the recruited teachers identify with and follow the objectives of the programme.